 Learn more about LID in Clark County, including locations, trainings and resource information

-Clark County is required to report on NPDES permit compliance every spring to the Department of Ecology.
-This report documents the submittals to Ecology for work completed in 2019.
-These documents comprise the 2019 report, appendices and comments.
+Clark County is required to report on NPDES permit compliance every March to the Department of Ecology.
+These reports document the submittals to Ecology for work completed since 2014.
+These documents comprise the report, appendices and comments.